Library After Hours: Icons of Women's History

 NYPL’s Essential Reads on Feminism

-In 2020, in honor of the 100th anniversary of the 19th Amendment, the Library created Essential Reads on Feminism book lists, featuring titles that trace the history of feminism and the suffrage movement, its impact on the complex push for gender equality, and the issues and challenges that many women face today.
+In honor of the 100th anniversary of the 19th Amendment in 2020, the Library created our Essential Reads on Feminism lists, featuring titles that trace the history of feminism and the suffrage movement, its impact on the complex push for gender equality, and the issues and challenges that many women face today.

 -